YSanchezAraujo/YSanchezAraujo.github.io/recursion.md

 </script>

-A lot of the work I'm currently doing involves making use of recursive conditional probability formulas to compute beliefs about the posterior of quantity of interest.
+A lot of the work I'm currently doing involves making use of recursive conditional probability formulas to compute beliefs about some posterior distribution.
 Here I'll try to clearly lay out how this works, first starting with a recursive program in Julia.
-It's a simple function that add's it's two inputs by recursively remvoing one unit from it's first argument and giving that unit to it's second argument, until a stop condition is met (first argument is equal to zero).
+It's a simple function that adds its two inputs by recursively remvoing one unit from its first argument and giving that unit to its second argument, until a stop condition is met (first argument is equal to zero).

 ```julia
 function add_two_numbers(x, y)